wilsonliaows/docs/on-prem/connection.md

 ---
-title: On-Premise Agent - Connections using On-Premise Agent
+title: On-premises Agent - Connections using On-premises Agent
 date: 2017-02-22 12:00:00 Z
 ---

-# Connections Using On-Premise Agent
+# Connections Using On-premises Agent
 A [connection](/connections.md) determines where requests will be made from.
 With a direct connection, requests will be executed from Workato servers.
-A connection using an on-premise agent will have requests sent from the environment where the agent is installed in.
+A connection using an on-premises agent will have requests sent from the environment where the agent is installed in.

-For some of your connections, you may want to specify whether it connects through Workato servers or through your on-premise agent.
+For some of your connections, you may want to specify whether it connects through Workato servers or through your on-premises agent.
 The triggers and actions available in the chosen connector are the same regardless of your choice of connection.
-An on-premise app connection needs to point to a specific [connection profile](/on-prem/profile.md) in your on-premise agent.
+An on-premises app connection needs to point to a specific [connection profile](/on-prem/profile.md) in your on-premises agent.

 ## Connecting to database profiles
-All database connectors give you the option to connect through an on-premise agent.
-In the connection fields, Select the desired on-premise agent from the field labelled **Is this app in a private network?**.
+All database connectors give you the option to connect through an on-premises agent.
+In the connection fields, Select the desired on-premises agent from the field labelled **Is this app in a private network?**.

-Once you select the on-premise agent, enter the **On-prem connection profile** name.
+Once you select the on-premises agent, enter the **On-prem connection profile** name.
 This profile name should be the same as what you configured in the `database` section of the `config.yml` configuration file.

 In the following example, we are connecting to a SQL Server database with the profile name `production`.